nikolasnorth/ecommerce/backend/account-service/README.md

   - Returns an account with the given id.
   - `id`: Account id.
 - [x] `POST /accounts`
-  - Creates a new account.
+  - Creates and returns a new account.
 - [ ] `PUT /accounts/:id`
   - Updates an account with the given id.
   - `id`: Account id